Shopping Cart

 Hey, Camp Folks!

-It's time for another story from our July ‘Share Your Camp Story’ Contest submissions.
-The coronavirus has had a huge impact on everyone—camp included.
-And, though many kids were unable to attend, we still wanted your stories.
-We asked to hear from kids who weren’t able to attend camp this season to record this very unusual time in our world.
+It's time for another story from our July ‘Share Your Camp Story’ Contest submissions, though many kids were unable to attend.
+The coronavirus has had a huge impact on everyone—camp included, however, some camps were fortunate enough to be able to keep their doors open this summer season.
+We asked kids who attended camp this season to tell us how camp was different this year.

-Our next submission for our ‘Share Your Camp Story’ Contest comes from Emma W. who wrote in to tell us about her trip to Camp Oneka.
+Our next submission for our ‘Share Your Camp Story’ Contest comes from Lily E. who wrote in to tell us about her trip to Camp Newaygo.
+Lily is our $100 prize winner!
 Here’s her submission:

 - John